 Members meet on the 1st Friday of each quarter.

-Meeting Hall, Free Reformer Church, Cnr North and Beaufort Road
+Meeting Hall, Free Reformed Church, Cnr North and Beaufort Road

 Albany Pride is a local group offering peer networking and support for people in Albany who identify as LGBTIQ+ (lesbian, gay, bisexual, transgender, intersex, genderqueer, questioning, same sex attracted), their families and friends, young and old, locals and visitors.
 We aim to provide a voice for LGBTIQ+ people in the Great Southern and foster local support, acceptance and celebration of minority sexualities and gender identities in our community.
 Albany Pride is the only acknowledged local service, support or network for LGBTIQ people.